Arpit-Singh-Chauhan/Voice-Assistance/README.md

 # 🤖 Jarvis - Python Voice Assistant

-A simple voice-controlled virtual assistant built with Python that can recognize voice commands, respond using text-to-speech, open websites, and play music from a predefined playlist.
+A simple voice-controlled virtual assistant built with Python that can recognize voice commands, respond using text-to-speech, open websites, play music from a predefined playlist, open spotify and perform websearch on google.

 ---